 Now imagine, running the survey as a voice feedback system where your customers provide their feedback in natural speech, your voice analytics engine can read between the lines, and understand things that would never have been possible for you otherwise.
 Armed with this information, you can provide the best possible experience to your customers.

-To sum up, voice analytics can help increase your contact center efficiency, agent performance, and customer experience while reducing compliance risks.
-Overall, it can help your brand grow, and save you a lot of money:
+To sum up, contact center speech analytics can help increase your contact center efficiency, call center agent performance, and customer experience while reducing compliance risks.
+Overall, call center speech analytics can help your brand grow, and save you a lot of money:

 - The top reasons why people call and what you can do about it